 On Veterans' Day, my wife's brother-in-law Mukesh, and I spent the day in Brooklyn with my wife's cousin's husband Jeremy, an army veteran.

 On Veterans' Day, my brother-in-law Mukesh and I spent the day in Brooklyn with my wife's cousin's husband, Jeremy, a military veteran.
 Mukesh knew I had the day off and was stuck at home, unable to drive.
 We had a delicious lunch at Zatar.

-Designated a National Historic Landmark in 1964, the Brooklyn Bridge is a hybrid cable-stayed/suspension bridge that spans the East River and connecting the boroughs of Manhattan and Brooklyn.
-With a length of 1,825.4 m, the bridge is one of the oldest roadway bridges in the United States and was the world's first steel-wire suspension bridge, as well as the first fixed crossing across the East River.
-Designed by German immigrant John Augustus Roebling, the bridge opened May 24, 1883; over 135 years ago!
-The bridge has 6 lanes of roadway with pedestrians and bicycles pathways.
+Designated a National Historic Landmark in 1964, the Brooklyn Bridge is a hybrid cable-stayed/suspension bridge that spans the East River and connects the boroughs of Manhattan and Brooklyn.
+With a length of 1,825.4 m, the bridge is one of the oldest roadway bridges in the United States and was the world's first steel-wire suspension bridge and the first fixed crossing across the East River.
+Designed by German immigrant John Augustus Roebling, the bridge opened on May 24, 1883, over 135 years ago!
+The bridge has six lanes of roadway with pedestrians and bicycle pathways.

-I have photographed these two bridge before so I captured a few long-exposure images and called it a night.
-I made my way, slowly and carefully, back to the park and venture indoors for a cup of camomile tea.
+I have photographed these two bridges before, so I captured a few long-exposure images and called it a night.
+I made my way, slowly and carefully, back to the park and ventured indoors for a cup of camomile tea.
 It was a great day.
-We piled into Loren's white van and Loren drove back through Manhattan to Penn Station and Grand Central Station to drop off the Connecticut members of our group.
-Then it was time for the drive back to Bridgewater.
+We piled into Loren's white van, and Loren drove back through Manhattan to Penn Station and Grand Central Station to drop off the Connecticut members of our group.
+Then, it was time for the drive back to Bridgewater.